nickolay-kondratyev/glassthought-sandbox/README.md

    ```bash
    ./start-jenkins.sh
    ```

+   The script will:
+   - Verify that Docker and Docker Compose are installed and meet minimum version requirements
+   - Check that Docker Compose can support the compose file version used (3.8)
+   - Check that your SSH key exists
+   - Build and start the Jenkins container

    By default, the script will use your SSH key at `~/.ssh/id_rsa`.
 If your SSH key is in a different location, you can specify it:
    ```bash